What are Provisions and Reserves?

 • Provision for repairs and renewals

 It must be noted that the amount of provision for expense and loss is a charge against the revenue of the current period.
 Creation of provision ensures proper matching of revenue and expenses and hence the calculation of true profits.
-Provisions are created by debiting the profit and loss account.
+Provisions are created by debiting the profit and loss accounts.
 In the balance sheet, the amount of provision may be shown either:

 • By way of deduction from the concerned asset on the assets side.
 For example, provision for doubtful debts is shown as a deduction from the number of sundry debtors and provision for depreciation as a deduction from the concerned fixed assets;

 • On the liabilities side of the balance sheet along with current liabilities, for example, provision for taxes and provision for repairs and renewals.